Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.4.
 Republic of Cyprus (Κυπριακής Δημοκρατίας, Kıbrıs Cumhuriyeti)

-Statutes available online in English:
+Statutes and secondary material available online in English:

-The official source for primary law is the Ep’isemi Ephimer’ida tes Kypriak’es Demokrat’ias[20] (Official Gazette of the Republic of Cyprus), published by Printing Office of the Republic of Cyprus, Nicosia, Tel. +357 22302202.
+The official source for primary law is the Ep’isemi Ephimer’ida tes Kypriak’es Demokrat’ias (Official Gazette of the Republic of Cyprus),[20] published by Printing Office of the Republic of Cyprus, Nicosia, Tel. +357 22302202.
 Until 1960, a semi-official translation of the Official Gazette was produced (mimeograph) by the British Foreign and Commonwealth Office.
 Copies of these old gazettes are included in the materials of the former FCO library now on deposit at the Institute of Advanced Legal Studies, London.
-Some historical materials may be found at the School of Oriental and African Studies, London, the British Library, and the National Archives, Kew.
+Some historical materials may be found at the School of Oriental and African Studies, London; the British Library; and the National Archives, Kew.
 More recent materials are on deposit in the Bodleian Law Library.

 Some informal legal information (including translated statutes mentioned above and the Official Gazette) may be available online at the Cyprus Government Web Portal.
-A “Legal Guide for Cyprus” is was published by Chr.
-Chrysanthou & Associates firm around 1999-2000, but it has not been updated and like most of what is available gratis on Cyprus, it is probably inadequate to the needs of the serious legal researcher except as a very first introduction to the subject.
-From the standpoint of this writer, it is one of the tragedies of the Cyprus conflict that the two legal systems that have established themselves since 1974 have grown provincial, inward-looking and non-transparent.
+A “Legal Guide for Cyprus” was published by Chr.
+Chrysanthou & Associates firm around 1999-2000, but it has not been updated and like most of what is available gratis in Cyprus, it is probably inadequate to the needs of the serious legal researcher except as a very first introduction to the subject.
+From the standpoint of this writer, it is one of the tragedies of the Cyprus conflict that the two legal systems that have established themselves since 1974 have grown provincial, inward-looking, and non-transparent.
 Access is further hindered by linguistic and orthographic facts and the limited availability of translations of laws into world languages, something that may be said, too, of Greece and Turkey.

-The U.S. State Department site has a page on judicial assistance and a page on reciprocal consular treatment in Cyprus
+The U.S. State Department site has a page on judicial assistance and a page on reciprocal consular treatment in Cyprus.

 In addition to the sites linked here and in the TRNC section below, Greek and Turkish government sites contain documentation and treaties, as well as substantial polemics.
 See also relevant parts of Foreign Relations of the United States, 1958-1960, from the U.S. Department of State website (via the Wayback Machine), and documents collected online for the Avalon Project at Yale University.